simoncblyth/opticks/notes/issues/can-optix-selector-defer-expensive-csg.rst

-Huh, renderer and mesh indices not aligned ?
+Renderer and mesh indices not aligned ?
 -----------------------------------------------

 * inconsistent criteria ?

+  * no, seems just the renderer has dynamic index, not tied to index of geometry

 * TODO: get the name of the instanced mesh into the interface, or at least dump it